 The Minnesota Department of Employment and Economic Development recognizes a number of medical assistant duties:

 - Giving injections and treatments to patients

 - Completing insurance forms

 - Operating x-ray, EKG, and other equipment for routine diagnostic tests

 - Giving physiotherapy treatments, including galvanics, hydrotherapy, and diathermy

 - Maintaining medical records

-Completing a medical assistant education program in Minnesota is the best, first step to becoming a medical assistant.
+Completing an accredited medical assistant education program in Minnesota is the best, first step to becoming a medical assistant.